 [amazon template=iframe image&asin=B00JOMGFRC]

 Come on.
 This was a forgone conclusion.
 No list disusing the best dialogue-based movies is complete without Quentin Tarantino.
 Period.
 I thought seriously about including Reservoir Dogs, Four Rooms or possibly Inglorious Basterds.
 Each would be a contender on this list, that is for sure.
 The great thing about Pulp Fiction is that the writing is so stinking good that the actors are all but hand puppets to be used by the great Tarantino.
 Its all dialogue.
 Every moment.
 Sure, there’s the brain bits and the gimp in there somewhere.
 But seriously.
 Its really all dialogue, beginning to end.

 And with that I close out my Top 10 Best Dialogue Movies of all time.
 Sure – I’m wrong.
-Sure, some of these you wouldn’t put on any list.
-That is fair.
 If I’m way off, give me your list below.
 I’d love to hear what you think the best dialogue movies of all time are.
 And don’t give me your favorite movies.
 No Top Gun, no Star Wars, darnit.
 Give us the movies with the best give and take.
 The best dialogue.
 Looking forward to hearing from you all!